ZiggyCreatures/FusionCache/docs/AdaptiveCaching.md

 ### Example: with adaptive caching

-As you can see we are specifying the factory as a lambda that takes as input both a context (of type `FusionCacheFactoryExecutionContext`) and a cancellation token (of type `CancellationToken`), so that we are able to change the options inside the factory itself.
+As you can see we are specifying the factory as a lambda that takes as input both a context `ctx` (of type `FusionCacheFactoryExecutionContext`) and a cancellation token `ct` (of type `CancellationToken`), so that we are able to change the options inside the factory itself.

 ```csharp
 var id = 42;